The Age of Adaline

 The Age of Adaline is a 2015 American romantic fantasy film directed by Lee Toland Krieger and written by J. Mills Goodloe and Salvador Paskowitz.
-The film stars Blake Lively in the title role, with Michiel Huisman, Kathy Baker, Amanda Crew, Harrison Ford, and Ellen Burstyn in supporting roles.
-Narrated by Hugh Ross, the story follows Adaline Bowman, a young woman who stops aging after being brought back to life from death following an accident at the age of 29.
+The film stars Blake Lively as Adaline, with Michiel Huisman, Harrison Ford, Kathy Baker, Amanda Crew, and Ellen Burstyn.
+Narrated by Hugh Ross, the story follows Adaline Bowman, a young woman who stops aging following an accident at the age of twenty-nine.

-The film was co-produced by Sidney Kimmel Entertainment and Lakeshore Entertainment.
-In October 2013, Lively was cast as the title character, with Krieger attached to direct.
+The film was produced by Sidney Kimmel Entertainment and Lakeshore Entertainment.
 Principal photography took place in Vancouver from March 5 to May 5, 2014.

-The Age of Adaline premiered in New York City on April 19, 2015, was cinematically released on April 24 in the United States by Lionsgate.
-The film received mixed reviews from critics, with many praising the performances of Lively and Ford, and was frequently cited as some of their best work in recent years.
-It was a modest box-office success, grossing $65.7 million worldwide on a $25 million budget.
+It premiered in New York City on April 19, 2015, and was cinematically released on April 24 in the United States by Lionsgate.
+It received mixed reviews from critics, though many praised both Lively's and Ford's performances, citing them as some of their best work in recent years.
+A modest box-office success, it grossed $65.7 million worldwide on a $25 million budget.
 The film received two nominations at the 42nd Saturn Awards, one for Best Fantasy Film and one for Lively for Best Actress.